 Queen Size Mattress

 A queen mattress is among the most popular sizes sold every year.
-Many bed sharers opt for this size because it is spacious but does not take up much floor space compared to a king sized mattress.
-A queen mattress can fit two adults with its 152 cm x 190 cm dimension.
+Many bedsharers opt for this size because it is spacious but does not take up much floor space compared to a king sized mattress.
+A queen mattress can fit two adults with its 152 cm x 190 cm dimensions.
 It also provides individual users ample space to toss and turn.

-If you need a bigger sleeping surface but contemplate your available area, a queen bed might be one of your best mattress choices.
+If you need a bigger sleeping surface but consider your available space, a queen bed might be one of your best mattress choices.

 King Size Mattress

-The king-size mattresses are some of the best mattresses for families or partners who want more sleep surfaces.
+King-size mattresses are some of the best mattresses for families or partners who want more sleeping surfaces.
 Measuring 182 cm x 190 cm, they offer a wider allowance for mattress users without compromising comfort.
 When buying a king mattress, correctly measure your room and set your budget, as they can be pricey compared to smaller mattress sizes.